dallas-hall/kode-kloud-engineer/devops/git/install-git.md

 ## Task

 > The Nautilus development team shared with the DevOps team requirements for new application development, setting up a Git repository for that project.
+Create a Git repository on Storage server in Stratos DC as per details given below:
+>
-Create a Git repository on Storage server in Stratos DC as per details given below:<br><br>Install git package using `yum` on Storage server.<br>After that create/init a git repository `/opt/cluster.git` (use the exact name as asked and make sure not to create a bare repository).
+>* Install git package using `yum` on Storage server.
+>* After that create/init a git repository `/opt/blog.git` (use the exact name as asked and make sure not to create a bare repository).

 ## Preliminary Steps